 Full disclosure.
 I added this book to the list as a “bonus book” because it is one I wrote with my writing partner, Rebecca Livermore.

-This book is a culmination of both research and personal experience.
+The Budgeting Habit: How to Make a Budget and Stick to It! is a culmination of both research and personal experience.

 Let’s face it.
 Budgets are boring.
 This is not a flashy topic, like making money, investing or starting a side hustle.
 It is drab and boring.
 Like brushing your teeth.